wp-plugins/commentluv/trunk/readme.txt

 == Details ==

 CommentLuv functionality
+* Works with Wordpress 2.65, 2.7.1 and 2.8
+* Compatible with WPmu and logged on users
+* Language support
-* Works with Wordpress 2.65, 2.7.1 and 2.8, Compatible with WPmu and logged on users, Language support, Communicates with remote API when comment is deleted or spammed, Uses WP includes for jQuery and hoverIntent for improved compatibility with other plugins, Auto configures to recognize comment form
+* Communicates with remote API when comment is deleted or spammed
+* Uses WP includes for jQuery and hoverIntent for improved compatibility with other plugins
+* Auto configures to recognize comment form

 == Installation ==

 Wordpress : Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

-WordpressMu : Same as above (do not place in mu-plugins)
+WordpressMu : Same as above

 == Configuration ==